Adivise/BeatSync/README.md

 - Inspired by: [DRB - Request bot](https://btmc.live/requests/)

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Important Notes

 - Ensure all environment variables are properly set in Vercel
 - Keep your API keys and credentials secure
 - Make sure to update the BASE_URL in Vercel after deployment and redeploy
 - The app requires a MongoDB Atlas database for production use
-- Update your Twitch OAuth redirect URI to match your Vercel deployment URL
+- Update your OAuth redirect URIs to match your Vercel deployment URL
 - Serverless functions have execution time limits (10s on Vercel's free tier)

 ## 🔗 Links